Open Society Research Platform, OSUN

 9-11am (New York) / 3-5pm (Vienna)

-On Tuesday, May 25, OSUN's Open Society Research Platform will hold a workshop titled "Does 'Open Society' Travel Beyond the West?"
+On Tuesday, May 25, OSUN's Open Society Research Platform will hold a discussion titled "Does 'Open Society' Travel Beyond the West?"

 More specifically, the workshop contemplates the following: